meichthys/foss_photo_libraries/features.md

 The number of contributors that have contributed to the project.

+## Last Commit

+The date of the last git commit to the project.

 ## Source Language

 The primary language used in the repository's source code.